A History Of Exploration Of The Great Himalayan Trek Range

 Walking Time: 4-7 days

 If you didn’t know, Arunachal is as far northeast as it can get in India.
 This state touches borders with Bhutan, Myanmar to its east, China to its north, and various other northeast sisters to its south.
 The Talle valley starts in Guwahati and is a superb way to acclimate the state.
-Moreover, the valley’s Wildlife Sanctuary, where the trek concludes, is an exciting biodiversity hot spot for bird watchers.
+Moreover, the valley’s Wildlife Sanctuary, where the great himalayan trek concludes, is an exciting biodiversity hot spot for bird watchers.

 For high-altitude trekkers, this trek is not for you.
 The highest point of the trek is around 2,400 meters and is stacked with subtropical rainforests, making it considerably different from some other treks that have entered the list of this text.